University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **7.`kraken2`, `bracken` and `fastANI` results**

-In our samples `kraken2`identified reads as Salmonella enterica and `bracken` estimated that S. enterica makes up ~99% of reads in all our samples.
+In our samples `kraken2` identified reads as Salmonella enterica and `bracken` estimated that Salmonella enterica makes up ~99% of reads in all our samples.
 Those tools tell you what is present and in what abundance.

-We then took the S. enterica genome assemblies and compared them with a reference genome (the we already know is S. enterica reference) using `fastANI`, we found that:
+We then took the Salmonella enterica genome assemblies and compared them with a reference genome (that we already know is Salmonella enterica) using `fastANI`, we found that:

-across all our samples when compared to the reference, ANI = ~99% → your genome is nearly identical to the reference genome.
+Across all our samples when compared to the reference, ANI = ~99% → all genomes are nearly identical to the reference genome.

-This confirms that our samples our S. enterica using a different approach.
-We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to dettermine the species.
+This is a further confirmation that our samples belong to Salmonella enterica.
+We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to determine the species.